Privacy Policy

 12.4 Third-party cookies

-hCaptcha may set cookies during CAPTCHA challenge completion, for bot detection, governed by hCaptcha's privacy policy.
-YouTube may set cookies when an embedded video is played.
-Video metadata is fetched server-side, so YouTube is only contacted if you actually press play.
-YouTube cookies are governed by Google's privacy policy.
+Embedded third-party content may set its own cookies when you interact with it. hCaptcha may set cookies during CAPTCHA challenge completion, for bot detection, governed by hCaptcha's privacy policy.
+YouTube may set cookies when you play an embedded video (Section 13), governed by Google's privacy policy.

 12.5 Managing cookies